Hangar-31/atlantamusicians.com/src/pages/scholarship.md

         alt_text: Alex Carrillo
       - name: Zoe Gotlin
         title: Third Place, violin
-        text: >-
-          This year I was accepted to

-          Vanderbilt University/Blair School of Music as a Violin Performance major, my proudest

-          achievement thus far.
-In 2019, I won "Outstanding Performer" at the Georgia Music Teachers

-          Association Concerto Competition.
-I have been selected to participate in various different

-          ensembles, including symphonies through Emory University where I am a principal player.
-I was

-          the Concertmaster of the Johns Creek High School top orchestra and I performed solos

-          throughout my high school career.
-I was chosen to be a part of the 2020 Bowdoin Summer

-          Music Festival, as well as the Governor's Honors Program.
-I performed a solo with an orchestra

-          at Carnegie Hall in 2017.
-I have extensive chamber music experience, including performing with

-          the world-renowned Vega Quartet and participating in a program for two summers at New York

-          University.
+        text: "Violinist Zoe Gotlin was accepted into the Vanderbilt University/Blair School of Music as a Violin Performance major.
+Zoe was a principal player with the Emory Youth Symphonies,  was Concertmaster of the Johns Creek High School top orchestra, won \"Outstanding Performer\" at the GMTA Concerto Competition, and performed solos throughout her high school career.
+Zoe participated in the 2020 Bowdoin Summer Music Festival, the Governor's Honors Program, and spent two summers at New York University's program.
+Zoe has performed with the world-renowned Vega Quartet and in 2017 was a soloist at Carnegie Hall. "
         image: /assets/zoe-gotlin-headshot.jpg
         alt_text: Zoe Gotlin
       - name: Gordon Scott Meeks